 types of nonfiction

-- We like investigative and analytical articles that address a political situation, a particular struggle, an untold story or history, a trend in international policy, an institution, a social class, social practices and trends, or something else.
+- We like creative non-fiction and investigative/analytical articles that address a political situation, a particular struggle, an untold story or history, a trend in media, an institution, a social class, social practices and policies, or something else.

 - Articles should be original, and based on considerable knowledge of the subject.
-Do not send personal Middle East peace plans or travelogues.
+Do not send personal Middle East peace plans or travelogues (unless they're satirical).